 Simply fill in a brief questionnaire.
 One of our doctors will review your order and prescribe a suitable treatment.
 How to Order

 If you're suffering from acne and the usual over-the-counter products don’t help, you can try a prescription acne treatment.
-Our confidential service allows you to order an acne antibiotic or topical treatment online.
+Our confidential service allows you to get an acne antibiotic or topical treatment online.

 Fill in our short questionnaire and upload two photos of your skin problem into your patient record.
 You can choose a preferred treatment.
 One of our UK-based doctors will review your case and approve appropriate treatment.

 Please note: where a generic product has been ordered we may use a range of manufacturers to provide you with your medication, in order to maintain our service levels.